Are you on the thyroid medication Synthroid and not losing weight?

 If you’ve been on Synthroid or levothyroxine for months to years and you haven’t noticed any difference then it isn’t like you are going to lose weight by simply increasing your dose.

 But let’s say you are on a high enough dose and you are converting well enough and you still aren’t losing weight…

 Synthroid vs NDT vs T3 for Weight Loss

 If you didn’t already know there are more medications for your thyroid than Synthroid or levothyroxine.

 - Natural Desiccated Thyroid (Armour thyroid, WP thyroid, Naturethroid) = T4 + T3 in about an 80/20 ratio (still contains more T4 than T3)

-- Levothyroxine and Synthroid = T4 medication only (inactive form of thyroid hormone)
+- Levothyroxine and Synthroid = T4 medication only (the inactive form of thyroid hormone)

-- Cytomel and Liothyronine = T3 hormone (active form of thyroid hormone)
+- Cytomel and Liothyronine = T3 hormone (the active form of thyroid hormone)

-There are formulations of both T4 and T3 hormone that are porcine derived known as Natural Desiccated thyroid.
+There are formulations of both T4 and T3 hormones that are porcine-derived known as Natural Desiccated thyroid.

 You’ve probably heard that these medications are “better” for thyroid patients.